I am a researcher in the field of image analysis and computer vision applied to biology and medicine.

 Centre for Computational Biology (CBIO)

 The CBIO is a research centre of Mines ParisTech, a major engineering school for applied mathematics in France.
 Our research focuses on the development of Machine Learning methods for live sciences, with applications both in fundamental biology and medicine.
-At the CBIO, we have 4 permanent researchers covering a variety of application areas, such as Chemoinformatics, Genome-Wide Association Studies, the analysis of electronic health records, phenotypic screening or digital pathology.
+At the CBIO, we are 5 permanent researchers covering a variety of application areas, such as Chemoinformatics, Genome-Wide Association Studies, the analysis of electronic health records, phenotypic screening or digital pathology.

 The CBIO has a strategic partnership with the Institut Curie and INSERM, and is part of the mixed unit U900-CBIO dedicated to Bioinformatics, Epidemiology and Systems Biology of cancer.